-As part of the 101 Corridor Connect program, the San Mateo County Transportation Authority (SMCTA) is developing the US 101 San Mateo County Crossing Improvement Plan (Active 101).
-US 101 is the busiest corridor in San Mateo County.
-However, the freeway itself can be a barrier for people walking, rolling, biking, and taking transit.
-The Active 101 Plan aims to prioritize these needs and identify which projects will most effectively create safe crossings and corridors near US 101.
+As the second initiative under the 101 Corridor Connect program, San Mateo County Transportation Authority (SMCTA) developed the US 101 San Mateo County Crossing Improvement Plan (Active 101).
+US 101 is the busiest corridor in San Mateo County but, the freeway itself can be a barrier for people walking, rolling, biking, and taking transit.
+This effort was funded in part by a Caltrans Sustainable Transportation Planning grant.

 Project Overview